 You might consider using cat-safe tear stain remover wipes to remove stains from your kitty’s face and coat.

-All white cat breeds are cute—the important thing is to choose a white cat who suits your personality and fits in with your family (including other pets, especially cats and dogs).
+Any white cat can turn out to be the right cat for you, regardless of the breed.
+The important thing is to choose a white cat who suits your personality and fits in with your family (including other pets, especially cats and dogs).

 Remember to choose a white cat the right size for your home.

-And consider avoiding those with serious inherited health problems, such as those that brachycephalic flat faced cats can find themselves subjected to.
+And consider avoiding those with serious inherited health problems, such as those that brachycephalic flat faced cats can find themselves subject to.

 We hope our white cat breed guide will help you find the perfect white cat breed, who will be your loving companion for years to come.